agoat/contao-postsnpages-bundle/README.md

 [![Downloads](https://img.shields.io/packagist/dt/agoat/contao-postsnpages.svg?style=flat-square)](http://packagist.org/packages/agoat/contao-postsnpages)

 ## About
-An alternative structure to manage content in contao.
-It is similar to the structure of Wordpress.
+An alternative structure to manage content in contao - similar to Wordpress but with a more comprehensive approach.
 It's based on the idea that a website basically contains 3 types of content blocks:

-#### Posts content
+#### Post content
 Content that refers to an article or topic (which is typical for blogs), which can be called under a separate url, but which are also listed in an overview within a page (usually as a teaser).

 #### Page content